ahs-cs-61a/lab00/README.md

 running tests:

-- after completing each question, run the corresponding auto-tester for that question by running command: python3 -m pytest tests/test.py -k test_name (e.g. test_falling)
+- after completing each question, run the corresponding auto-tester for that question by running command: ```python3 -m pytest tests/test.py -k test_name_of_function```
-- after completing ALL questions, run one final test for all questions by running command: python3 -m pytest tests/test.py
+- after completing ALL questions, run one final test for all questions by running command: ```python3 -m pytest tests/test.py```

 debugging/reading failed tests: